M66B/FairEmail/docs/FAQ-pl-rPL.md

 Błąd *...
 Software caused connection abort ...* means that the email server or something between FairEmail and the email server actively terminated an existing connection.
 This can for example happen when connectivity was abruptly lost.
 A typical example is turning on flight mode.

-Błąd *...
+The errors *...
 BYE Logging out ...*, *...
-Connection reset by peer ...* or *...
-Broken pipe ...* means that the email server actively terminated an existing connection.
+Connection reset by peer ...* mean that the email server actively terminated an existing connection.

 The error *...
 Connection closed by peer ...* might be caused by a not updated Exchange server, see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.

 The errors *...
 Read error ...*, *...
 Write error ...*, *...
-Read timed out ...* mean that the email server is not responding anymore or that the internet connection is bad.
+Read timed out ...*, *...
+Broken pipe ...* mean that the email server is not responding anymore or that the internet connection is bad.

 The error *...
 Unexpected end of zlib input stream ...* means that not all data was received, possibly due to a bad or interrupted connection.